 - Turn the combs round again and spin the first side fully.
 This should avoid breaking the combs.

-- do not allow honey to rise above the bottom bearing of the extractor.
+- Do not allow honey to rise above the bottom bearing of the extractor.

-- Place empty combs back in super.
+- Place empty frames back in the super.

 - Continue until completed.